On this page

 Will the people-search service notify anyone when I search my own name?

 No. People-search services do not notify the subject of a search, whether the subject is you or someone else.
-Your self-search is completely private — the service does not contact you separately or notify any third party that you ran a search on your own name.
+Your self-search is completely private.
+The service does not contact you separately or notify any third party that you ran a search on your own name.

 Is a people-search report the same as the background check an employer would run?